8th Global Conference

 Interculturalism stands at the interface between the individual, local groups, societies and cultures.
 These compete, conflict, co-exist and trigger reactions and responses on a number of levels including the social, the economic, the political and the personal.
 These are reinforced through language, the media, cultural events, social institutions and migration policies.
 Amidst all these dynamic and static forms of interaction, identities are built and consolidated.

-The focus of the 2014 Interculturalism conference will be on Identity and Interculturalism:
+The focus of the 2015 Interculturalism conference will be on meeting between cultures and identities: